timex-sinclair-projects/TS-Pico/docs/TS Pico Manual v1.2.md

 2. Check the TAP file on a computer to verify it's not corrupted
 3. Try loading from a different position in the TAP file

+#### VERIFY failures
+If VERIFY reports mismatches:
+1. Check if the program in memory has been modified
+2. Verify you're comparing the right program versions
+3. Consider if the TAP file might be corrupted
+4. Try loading fresh and verifying immediately

 ### Mixing Modern and Traditional Commands

 You can freely mix TS Pico commands with traditional LOAD/SAVE operations: